manuelyllesca/class-relationships/README.md

 When creating software in any language, having a solid understanding of these class diagrams will help in organizing and laying down the foundation of your software.
 Software design isn’t limited to these six types of class relationships, but they serve as a good starting point.

-## 1. Generalitation/Inheritance Class Relationship:
+## 1. Generalization/Inheritance Class Relationship:

 ### Hints for Usage:

 An IS-A relationship.
 A class “IS-A” specialized version of another class (parent) and uses it as a default/parent base class.
-Child classes have access to the parent’s methods and properties.
+Child classes have access to the default parent’s methods and properties.

 Note: Avoid creating inheritance relationships whenever possible, unless for Abstract Classes.
 Even then, using composition and interface contracts is generally preferred.
 Follow the principle of “favor composition over inheritance” to maintain better flexibility and reusability in your design.